ruben-tura/linux-configs/README.md

-# Configs for most used softwares
+# Configs for my most used softwares

 - __Alacritty__ (just a colour scheme present)
 - __Ranger__ (changed default editor to VIM)